mvdh7/calkulate/docs/inputs.md

 ??? tip "`carbonic_constants`: *which carbonic acid dissociation constants to use*"
     Sets which carbonic acid constants to use from PyCO2SYS, can be any integer from `1` to `15` inclusive.
 Default is `10` for [LDK00](https://pyco2sys.readthedocs.io/en/latest/refs/#l).
 See the [PyCO2SYS docs on `K1K2CONSTANTS`](https://pyco2sys.readthedocs.io/en/latest/co2sys/#settings) for details.

+??? tip "`file_good`: *is the titration file valid?*"
+    Where set to `False`, Calkulate does not attempt to import the corresponding titration file.

 ??? tip "`file_path`: *path to the titration file*"
     This is simply prefixed to `file_name`.